robot-education/robot-code/DESIGN.md

 So, we no longer need `level`.
 Like, at all - no features should be customizing their behavior in that way.
 An excpetion is `top_level`.
 I'm happy just making a dedicated `ParentNode` class for that.

-Automatic inlining expressions is tricky.
-It's very hard without knowing beforehand.
-It's possible users could disable inline manually.
-If we know an expression should be run in inline, we can automatically inline as we go, dropping newlines before children whenever the current `Width` context becomes to large?
-As we run, we keep track of the current width.
-If the current expr puts us over the limit (and inline_expr is true), drop a newline (and possibly a tab) before the current token? somethingBig &
-    somethingMedium & small &
-    somethingBig & small